aabbtree77/esp32-vpn/README.md

 - Syncthing: [1](https://www.reddit.com/r/Syncthing/comments/1324xrm/how_reliable_is_synthing/), [2](https://forum.syncthing.net/t/how-syncthing-communicates-with-my-server-when-im-in-a-public-network/20437/2) "is a free, open-source, peer-to-peer file synchronization", relies on community-contributed relay and discovery servers.

     It could be used to communicate with messages, i.e. share/sync a folder and read/update text files of messages, one per node A, B, C...
 The only problem is that it does not run on the ESP32.
 One would need to write, say, a Python script that would read/update the "ESP message file" in the LAN based on Ubuntu mosquitto-clients.
-Forget about any of this and create a decentralized MQTT?

     A good thing about Syncthing is that it is popular.
 Therefore, the bugs get spotted faster, it runs on Android, it evolves, there is [a forum](https://forum.syncthing.net/).
 Unlike in the case of EdgeVPN and its cousins.